 Sarileru Neekevvaru: Mahesh Babu's Character Name From The Anil Ravipudi Movie Revealed!

-Moving on post the humongous success of Maharshi, Mahesh Babu has already started work on his next, Sarileru Neekevvaru.
-Directed by 'F2' fame Anil Ravipudi, Sarileru... is the 26th venture of the superstar and the shoot of the film is currently underway.
+Moving on post the humongous success of Maharshi, directed by Vamshi Paidippilly, Mahesh Babu has already started work on his next, Sarileru Neekevvaru.
+Directed by 'F2' fame Anil Ravipudi, Sarileru Neekevvaru is the 26th venture of the superstar and the shoot of the film is currently underway.
+It is for the first time that Anil Ravipudi and the superstar are teaming up for a film.

 It has already been revealed that Mahesh Babu will be seen portraying the role of an army officer in this movie.
 Now, the name of Mahesh's character in the movie has been revealed.
 Reportedly, Mahesh Babu will appear as Major Ajay Krishna, in this much-awaited film.